Skip to main content

 The core principle is that while the peptides provide a powerful biological signal, the body requires the right raw materials and conditions, supplied by diet, exercise, and rest, to act on that signal effectively.

-The primary role of Sermorelin and Ipamorelin in is to restore more youthful levels of growth hormone, which naturally decline with age.
+The primary role of Sermorelin and Ipamorelin in cardiovascular health is to restore more youthful levels of growth hormone, which naturally decline with age.
 This decline is associated with a range of cardiovascular risk factors, including increased visceral fat, unfavorable cholesterol levels, and reduced vascular elasticity.

 By prompting the body’s own production of GH, these peptides help to counteract these changes.
 Sermorelin, an analog of Growth Hormone-Releasing Hormone (GHRH), promotes a natural, rhythmic release of GH.
 Ipamorelin, a ghrelin mimetic, offers a more targeted pulse of GH with minimal impact on other hormones like cortisol.